Some individuals try to make money by fixing up and selling undervalued houses.

 The company expects its own executives and directors to come up with only about 9% of the stock.

-6. Federal Life stock will probably not be listed on the Nasdaq Stock Market.
+6. Federal Life stock will probably not be listed on the Nasdaq Capital Market for very long.

 Federal Life notes in the prospectus that its stock will trade on the Nasdaq Capital Market under the stock symbol FLF.

-But the company emphasizes in the prospectus, repeatedly, that it will probably avoid SEC quarterly and annual reporting obligations by delisting its shares from the Nasdaq Stock Market listings.
+But the company emphasizes in the prospectus, repeatedly, that it will probably avoid SEC quarterly and annual reporting obligations by delisting its shares from the Nasdaq Capital Market listings.

 Delisting could greatly reduce the market for Federal Life stock, the company says.